Graduate Student Handbook

 Dissertation and Defense

-Fieldwork and/or data gathering and the writing of the dissertation are carried out under the guidance of the student’s advisory committee.
 When complete, the dissertation must be submitted, together with an abstract of no more than 350 words, to the committee for determination if it is ready to be defended.

-Once accepted by the advisory committee, the dissertation must be successfully defended in an oral examination.
+Once accepted by the dissertation committee, the dissertation must be successfully defended in an oral examination.
 The dissertation must be deposited in the department office at least two weeks prior to the oral defense.
-In meeting these requirements, students are reminded to be attentive to the academic calendar deadlines posted on the Registrar’s web site and the dissertation submission procedures and deadlines of the Graduate School of Arts and Sciences.
+In meeting these requirements, students are reminded to be attentive to the academic calendar deadlines posted on the Registrar's web site and the dissertation submission procedures and deadlines of the Graduate School of Arts and Sciences.

 The department selects an external examiner who serves as a reader for the dissertation and participates in the dissertation defense.
 Once the committee chair has received a commitment from the external examiner, the committee chair sets the date and time of the defense.
-The student prepares and submits the Dissertation Examining Committee Form.
-This form requires the approval and signature of the graduate program chair and the Dean of the Graduate School of Arts and Sciences.

 Resources and Facilities for all Graduate Students